 Cultural objects from Iraq

-Notice detailing the UN embargo on the import/export of Iraqi cultural items.
+Details of the UN embargo on the import/export of Iraqi cultural property.

 ELU Notice to Exporters of Musical Instruments

-Notice detailing how to apply for an individual EU Open Specific Export Licence for any musical instruments temporarily exported for a period of less than three months for use in the course of work by a professional musician.
+Information on how to apply for an individual EU Open Specific Export Licence for any musical instruments for their temporary export outside the EU for a period of less than six months for use in the course of work by a professional musician.

 ELU open licence form (musical instruments)